Nicholas Barnes | Munro Leys Lawyers | FIJI

 David Morris | Environmental Defenders Office NSW | AUSTRALIA

-At EDONT David had a broad environmental law practice which particularly focused on legal issues related to mining, gas, water and cultural heritage.
+For moving into leadership roles, David practiced environmental law in litigation groups in private practice, government and for over four years in public interest law as the Principal Lawyer of the Environmental Defenders Office Northern Territory.
+In the NT, David ran a broad environmental law practice which particularly focused on legal issues related to mining, fracking, water and cultural heritage.
 David regularly acted for NGOs, community groups and Aboriginal traditional owners.
 Under David’s leadership EDONT clients achieved successful litigation outcomes in the Federal Court of Australia, the Supreme Court of the Northern Territory and the Northern Territory Civil and Administrative Tribunal.
 At EDONT David played a leadership role in policy and law reform advocacy and taught environment and planning law subjects at Charles Darwin University.

 David has a Bachelor of Laws and Bachelor of Arts from Monash University.